Two AI Phones. Two Access Models. One Critical Difference.

 Prof Bo An, President’s Chair Professor and Head of Division of Artificial Intelligence at the College of Computing and Data Science, NTU Singapore, draws a clear line: “The fundamental difference is where the AI assistant operates.”

-One approach works through official system functions and app integrations.
-The other operates at the GUI level, interpreting what appears on the screen and interacting with apps the way a person would.
+One approach works through official system functions and app integrations, while the other operates at the GUI level, interacting with apps the way a person would.

 Architecture Determines Control